plstcmnqn/CPP-FinalProject/README.md

 # CPP-FinalProject

-Final Project for Data Structures Algorithm course
+Final Project for Data Structures & Algorithms course

 Compare the number of swaps the sorting algorithms perform from the input text file containing integers.